 And a 25-year Canadian study that observed 90,000 women found that “Annual mammography in women aged 40-59 does not reduce mortality from Breast Cancer beyond that of a physical examination.”

 Once a year may not be enough.

-If you look at the pie chart shown on this study, you’ll see that the percent of patient-detected breast cancers was the same as that of mammograms: 43%.
-So, self-exams are as effective as mammograms without the exposure to radiation and potential DNA damage to tissue which can increase risk for cancer, of all things.
+If you look at the pie chart shown in this study, you’ll see that the percentage of patient-detected breast cancers was the same as that of mammograms: 43%.
+So, self-exams are as effective as mammograms without exposure to radiation and potential DNA damage to tissue which can increase the risk for cancer, of all things.